servicemeshinterface/smi-spec/soc/README.md

 Communication
 -------------

-Please reach out to us on the on the [SMI slack](https://aka.ms/smi/slack).
+Please reach out to us on the [SMI slack](https://aka.ms/smi/slack) in the
+#general channel.

 Project Ideas
 -------------